peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

-## What should the independent variable be?
+## What should the dependent variable be?

-Once I set up the dataset, I looked into how we should represent the independent variable -- the amount of change in diet caused by the survey.
+Once I set up the dataset, I looked into how we should represent the dependent variable -- the amount of change in diet caused by the survey.

 #### Meat Elimination